-8. Norton Headteacher:

-Chair of Governors:
+Headteacher: 8.
+Norton Chair of Governors: Undrich James

 At Thakeham Primary School we feel strongly that behaviour is not just about rules and behaving well, though these are of course incredibly important.
 It is also about pupils' attitudes to learning and their mindset which in turn can affect their own and others' behaviour.
-This is also reflected in Ofsted judgements too (see appendix 1).